 In the real estate industry, this effect was deemed excessive.
-It jeopardized real estate projects; as both the issue of the required authorisations, and all the more so, of their permanent nature, condition the commencement of works.
-Ordinance No. 2020-427 of 15 April 2020 containing various provisions relating to time-limits to deal with the covid-19 epidemic thus provided for urban planning and development exemptions.
+It jeopardised real estate projects; as both the issue of the required authorisations, and all the more so, of their permanent nature, condition the commencement of works.
+Ordinance No. 2020-427 of 15 April 2020 containing various provisions relating to time-limits to deal with the Covid-19 epidemic thus provided for urban planning and development exemptions.
 To sum up, the time-limits to challenge a building, development or demolition permits or decisions not to oppose a prior declaration that have not expired before 12 March 2020 are only suspended from that date.
-They will resume running from the end of the state of health emergency, namely on 24 May, for the remaining period as of 12 March 2020 and for at least 7 days.
+They will resume running from 24 May 2020, for the remaining period as of 12 March 2020 and for at least 7 days4.